keithclark/rollup-plugin-appkit/README.md

 ### Named imports

 Each element in the document with an `id` attribute is exported as an `HTMLElement` from the module using its ID as a named export.
-Internally, a named import resolves to a `document.getElementById()` statement, which requires the source document to be in the rollup bundle.
+Internally, a named import resolves to a `document.getElementById()` statement, which requires the HTML document to be included the rollup bundle.
 The plugin will automatically handle this for you, adding any missing HTML document structure.
 It will also add a `<script>` element referencing the script that imported it.

 #### Example input